Tomáš Bezdeda

+Tomáš Bezdeda (born 2 December 1985) is a Slovak singer.

+Career

-Tomáš Bezdeda (born December 2, 1985, in Žilina, Slovakia) is a Slovak singer who rose to popularity after placing third in Slovensko Hľadá SuperStar, the Slovak version of Pop Idol, shown by STV.
-He worked as a moderator of the music program XXL in STV.
-In 2006, Bezdeda took part in 'Let's Dance' on TV Markíza.
+Bezdeda's popularity rose to fame after placing third in Slovensko Hľadá SuperStar, the Slovak version of Pop Idol, on Radio and Television of Slovakia.
+Bezdeda worked as a moderator of the music program XXL on the same television channel.
+In 2006, he took part in Let's Dance on TV Markíza.

 In 2009, Bezdeda attempted to represent Slovakia at the Eurovision Song Contest and to be the first Slovak entry in the contest since 1998.
 Bezdeda performed at the Eurosong contest, and in the final came second in the televoting with the song "Každý z nás", beaten by Kamil Mikulčík and Nela Pocisková.

-In 2010 he will once again try to win the Eurosong contest, this time performing the song "Na strechách domov".
+In 2010, he once again attempted to represent Slovakia, performing the contest "Na strechách domov" at Eurosong contest, reaching third place.